802.11r BSS Fast Transition

 Device(config-wlan)# no shutdown

-To view the Fast Transition SAE details, use the following command:
+To view the Fast Transition SAE details, use this command:

 Device# show wireless client summary